Directional emission of a readout resonator for qubit measurement: Scaling of Scaling of 2Chi/Kappa

 The maximum difference in phase between the two states occurs for a readout tone positioned at $\wRO=\wrt$.
 The transmission at this frequency is given by

-The magnitude $|S_{21}|$ is the same for both the ground and excited states and is plotted versus $|\chi_{01}/\kappa_r|$ in Fig.~\ref{fig:app-chi-kappa-combined}a.
+The magnitude $|S_{21}|$ is the same for both the ground and excited states and is plotted versus $|2\chi_{01}/\kappa_r|$ in Fig.~\ref{fig:app-chi-kappa-combined}b.
 The proportion of measurement photons decaying towards the output is characterized by $|S_{21}|^2$.
-Targeting large $|S_{21}|^2\sim 0.98$, we operate at $|\chi_{01}/\kappa_r|=0.038$, denoted by the vertical dashed line.
-For this parameter choice, we plot the analytic $|S_{21}|$ versus $\wRO$ in Fig.~\ref{fig:app-chi-kappa-combined}b.
+Targeting large $|S_{21}|^2\sim 0.98$, we operate at $|2\chi_{01}/\kappa_r|=0.076$, denoted by the vertical dashed line.
+For this parameter choice, we plot the analytic $|S_{21}|$ versus $\wRO$ in Fig.~\ref{fig:app-chi-kappa-combined}a.

+We provide comparison to a hanger-coupled resonator without intentional mismatch.
+The transmission of a hanger-coupled resonator has the standard form given by \cite{haus_waves_1984, blais_circuit_2021}